Program Preparation Guidelines: Juniors

 What can I work on now?

 - As a third-year student, you may apply for the Washington Program now by clicking the following link and clicking "Apply Now": Application instructions.

 - Meet with your academic advisor.
 See whether courses offered at the program during the quarter you are interested in will apply towards major requirements.

-- Visit the ICC and set up an Aggie Job Link account.
+- Visit the ICC and set up a Handshake account.
 Check out jobs/internships, learn tons at a workshop, have your resume and cover letter reviewed, and do a mock interview.
-(It’s a great way to prepare you resume for our application)
+(It’s a great way to prepare your resume for our application)

 - Gain professional experience.
 Explore different careers by interning, volunteering and working in a field related to your future career plans.
 The more experience you have, the better you are able to narrow down internship searches.

 - Learn about the Washington Program.
 Go ahead and visit our website, come to an info session, drop by our office, or send us an email.
 Google search to see what types of internships are available in DC.

 - Join our listserv.
 We send students on our listserv lots of helpful information about new developments with the program, changes in deadlines, and special events.
 Sign up so that we can let you know the latest and greatest about the Washington Program!

 - Friend us, pin us, and follow us!
 Check out our LinkedIn, Facebook, Pinterest, and Twitter pages to learn more about the program, Washington Program participants, and receive all the updates.